sanger/janitor/README.md

 ### Configuring the Environment

-The app can be configured to run with development settings by adding

-    SETTINGS_MODULE=janitor.config.development

-to a `.env` file.
+The app uses a `.env` file for configuration settings.
+The `.env.example` file can be copied and renamed to `.env` to load in those environment variables.

 ## Running the Application